betselotz/MTB-Illumina-WGS-Analysis/README.md

 # 2️⃣Calculating Minimum, Maximum, and Average Read Lengths for Paired-End Reads

 Before performing any downstream bioinformatics analysis, it is important to understand the quality and characteristics of your sequencing data.
-One key metric is the **read length** of your FASTQ files.
+One key metric is the **read length** of our FASTQ files.
 - **Minimum read length:** Helps identify very short reads that may result from sequencing errors or trimming.
 Extremely short reads can cause mapping errors or low-quality variant calls.
-- **Maximum read length:** Confirms whether reads were sequenced to the expected length and identifies unusually long reads that may indicate adapter contamination or sequencing artifacts.
-- **Average read length:** Provides an overall measure of the sequencing quality and consistency across the dataset.
+- **Maximum read length:** Confirms whether reads were sequenced to the expected length and identifies unusually long reads that may indicate adapter contamination or sequencing artifacts. - **Average read length:** Provides an overall measure of the sequencing quality and consistency across the dataset.
 Calculating these metrics for **both R1 and R2 reads** is particularly important in paired-end sequencing:
 - Ensures that both reads in a pair are of comparable lengths, which is crucial for accurate alignment and variant calling.
 - Detects any discrepancies between forward and reverse reads that could indicate technical issues during sequencing or library preparation.
 - Allows early filtering of problematic samples before running computationally intensive steps such as mapping, variant calling, or assembly.

-By summarizing read lengths in a **CSV file**, you can quickly inspect your dataset, compare samples, and make informed decisions on trimming, filtering, or quality control.
+By summarizing read lengths in a **CSV file**, we could able to quickly inspect our dataset, compare samples, and make informed decisions on trimming, filtering, or quality control.
 This step improves the reliability and reproducibility of downstream analyses.

 ---